-May 28, 2002
+September 4, 2002

-Paper presented at "Income Distribution and Welfare"- International Workshop organized for the Bocconi University Centennial, May 30th, 31st, and June 1st, 2002, Milano (Italy).
-I would like to thank Lynn Lethbridge for her exemplary work on this project and the Russel Sage Foundation and the Social Sciences and Humanities Research Council of Canada for their financial support.
-Thanks also to the Institute for Social and Economic Research at the University of Essex for their hospitality.
+This paper is based on a similar paper presented at the International Workshop on "Income Distribution and Welfare" organized for the Bocconi University Centennial, May 30th, 31st, and June 1st, 2002, Milano (Italy).
+I would like to thank Lynn Lethbridge for her exemplary work on this project and the Social Sciences and Humanities Research Council of Canada for its financial support.
+Thanks also to the Institute for Social and Economic Research at the University of Essex for their hospitality during a productive sabbatical.